casiar/hugo-theme-charlolamode/content/projects/_index.md

 ---
 title: Projects
 ---
-This is the projects list page.
+Here is a list of projects I am currently working on and campanies I am affiliated with.